 Zest it up!
 There are many ways to get that top layer of yellow flesh off of lemons.
 For this recipe, you’ll want to use either a zester or a grater, to get the really fine, thin strips of zest.

-Squeeeeeze: Just like zesting, there are a lot of ways to juice lemons, too.
-My preferred method is to use a citrus juicer, and then run the juice through a strainer to make sure I don’t get any seeds or pulp in the final juice.
+Squeeeeeze: My preferred method of juicing lemons is to use a citrus juicer, and then run the juice through a strainer to make sure I don’t get any seeds or pulp in the final juice.

-You can always make these cookies and store your finished it in either airtight containers or bags.
+- Make-Ahead: You can always make these cookies and store them in either airtight containers or bags.
 But what about making the dough ahead of an important event?
 Yep, you can actually freeze your cookie dough!

 Recipe Variations